NathanPAppleby/straightflush/README.md

 *(Consider using `mvn clean verify` to attest you have reached the target threshold for coverage)

+## How to run the frontend
+1. Execute `npm install` to install the dependencies
+2. Execute `ng serve` to run the serve

 ## How to generate the Design documentation PDF